-The performance was really good.
+-The performance was really good.
 I went down with my percussionist Peter Wise and piano player David Broome from New York, and we added the Zephyr Quartet to the ensemble down there in Adelaide.
 We rehearsed there and opened for the Kronos Quartet.
 That was my first ever show in Australia, then Kronos played one of my pieces on the bill as well, so it was kind of a JG extravaganza.
 That was the only show I played down there, and my first ever show in Australia.
 Actually, until last year, I hadn't been down to Australia for 32 years, so now I've been down there twice in a year.
 It's kinda crazy.
-I went to Melbourne for a few days and saw my mom, now I'm
+I went to Melbourne for a few days and saw my mom, now I'm back.

-Were there any personal memories, being raised somewhere and then having not been there for 32 years, was there a distinct changes?
+Were there any personal memories, being raised somewhere and then having not been there for 32 years, was there a distinct change?

-Well, that hit me much more last year so this time I knew a little bit more what to expect.
+-Well, that hit me much more last year so this time I knew a little bit more what to expect.
 I went down last year because my father was on the way out and I figured I wanted to see him before he died.
 When I arrived, I didn't recognize anything of the skyline.
 I stayed with my mom and she lives near where I grew up.
 When I got to that vicinity, I drove over the crest of this hill, and then I recognized that there was going to be a railroad track on the other side of the hill.
 That's where it was and then things started to click into place.
 One of the notable things was that the trees were all thirty years taller.
-It's weird to blink and...you know, things usually look smaller and then when you go back somewhere they look bigger.
+It's weird to blink and... you know, things usually look smaller and then when you go back somewhere they look bigger.
 Everything looks fancy now, nothing's run down.
 Within a couple of days, I had that kind of feeling that I had that drove me to want to leave Australia in the first place, just this kind of suffocation and a feeling of isolation down there.

-I should say, I'm sorry for your loss.
+I should say, I'm sorry for your loss. -Well thanks

-Well, thanks.

 I get a similar feeling going on tour to smaller cities than Chicago and last month I was able to go to New York.
 I sort of understand how someone could even have that feeling in Chicago now that I've been to New York.
+It has such a unique energy that is only really comparable to New Orleans, but still distinctly different.
+It's pretty hard to imagine living in New York and then also living somewhere else even just in America.

-Chicago's not exactly a hick town!
+-Chicago's not exactly a hick town!